ogruenig/esp8266_ibutton/README.md

 It then calculates the minimum temperature during the previous night (between 0 and 5 o'clock), e.g. to calculate minimum body temperature; you may modify the rule as you require.
 It shows the time and minimum temperature on a 7 segment display.
 If a mission is in progress, it then tries to connect to local WIFI (modify your connection) and to a local MQTT server, and sends the minimum temperature via MQTT to be logged (I use this to store it in a FHEM home automation system and plot nice graphs).
-The it shows wheter a mission is in progress on the 7 segment display (on/off) and also the LED lights up if a mission is in progress, and is off if the mission is stopped.
+Then it shows wheter a mission is in progress on the 7 segment display (on/off) and also the LED lights up if a mission is in progress, and is off if the mission is stopped.
 You may now press the button to switch the mission on or off; the LED will turn on/off if the mission status is changed.